Rryan0613/Jath-Ryan/README.md

 ## How to run:
 To get git clone on windows open git bash if not already installed.
 Then on git bash input $ cd and the folder location.
 Then get the git clone link, and do $ git clone and then the link.
-For mac you would open up terminal type cd and the location to the folder.
+For mac, you would open up terminal type cd and the location to the folder.
 Then do git clone and paste the copy of the link.
+In order to fully access the website of its full functionality, once you have git cloned it, you must create a glassfish local, the url will be http://localhost:8080/WSChatServer-1.0-SNAPSHOT/chat-servlet then once you have created local glassfish, you must create your remote glassfish, this time with a war: artifact. once both glassfish are created, first run the local glassfish, then proceed to run the remote glassfish.
 When the user first accesses the web page, the user would first need to create a new chat room.
+In order to create a new chat room the user must click the "create and join new room" button to generate a unique room code.
 After the user will be asked to be asked to enter a username, and then a message would pop up to greet the new user.
 The user can now send messages and to send the messages the user would need to press the enter key button.
 To check the history of the page you can either generate another room code